French Toast Sticks are the perfect breakfast recipe. These handheld wonders are going to make your kids flip!

 My family is pretty obsessed with French Toast, it’s a favorite around here.
 In this recipe, we are kicking the traditional up a notch and making it into sticks.
 These delicious little hand-held morsels are then tossed in cinnamon sugar.

 Our kids absolutely fell in love with this brunch recipe.
 They loved dipping them in maple syrup and couldn’t stop talking about how good they are!

 Brioche is perfect for this cinnamon french toast sticks recipe because of it’s rich flavor which pairs perfectly with a great egg batter.

-If you are in the United States, Texas Toast works really well because it is already cut, and it is the perfect thickness for French Toast.
+If you are in the United States, Texas Toast works really well because it is already cut into thick slices; the perfect thickness for French Toast.

 How to Make French Toast Sticks

 Here is a brief overview of how to make homemade french toast sticks.
 For the full recipe and all of the measurements, scroll to the recipe card at the bottom of the post.